Use the numeric range slicer in Power BI Desktop

 Using the numeric range slicer

-Select the carat in the upper-right corner of the numeric range slicer and a menu appears.
+Select the down-arrow link in the upper-right corner of the numeric range slicer and a menu appears.

 For the numeric range, you can select from the following three selections: